Would you like to help the community dietetic team provide nutritional care to patients?

 Main duties of the job

-We are looking for someone who is organised and likes to work in a dynamic and fast-paced community healthcare environment and enjoys completing administrative tasks to support patient care.
-There will also be opportunities to work in a patient-facing capacity, and therefore those who enjoy working in a caring role, have good communication skills, and can champion the importance of nutrition in healthcare with enthusiasm would be an ideal fit.
+We are looking for someone who is organised and likes to work in a dynamic and fast paced communityhealthcare environment and enjoys completing administrative tasks to support patient care.
+There will also be opportunity to work in a patient facing capacity and therefore those who also enjoy working in a caring role, have good communication skills and can champion the importance of nutrition in the healthcare setting with enthusiasm would be an ideal fit.

-Whilst based at Ty Gwent in Cwmbran, this post holder will work with the team of community dietitians across the main ABUHB hospitals.
-Travel to patients' homes will be required.
+Whilst based at Ty Gwent in Cwmbran, this post holder will work with the team of community dietitians working across the main ABUHB hospitals.
+Travel to patients homes will be required.

 About us

-Aneurin Bevan University Health Board is a multi-award-winning NHS organization with a passion for caring.
+Aneurin Bevan University Health Board is a multi-award winning NHS organisation with a passion for caring.
 The Health Board provides an exceptional workplace where you can feel trusted and valued.
-Whatever your specialty or stage in your career, we have opportunities for everyone to start, grow, and build your career.
-The health board provides integrated acute, primary, and community care serving a population of 650,000 and employing over 16,000 staff.
+Whatever your speciality or stage in your career, we have opportunities for everyone to start, grow and build your career.
+The health board provides integrated acute, primary and community care serving a population of 650,000 and employing over 16,000 staff.

-We offer a fantastic benefits package and extensive training and development opportunities, including paid mandatory training, excellent in-house programs, opportunities to complete recognized qualifications, and professional career pathways, including management development programs.
-We promote flexible working, support a healthy work-life balance, provide occupational health support, and have an ambitious plan for a Wellbeing Centre of Excellence to support you at work.
+We offer a fantastic benefits package and extensive training and development opportunities with paid mandatory training, excellent in-house programmes, opportunities to complete recognised qualifications and professional career pathways including a range of management development programmes.
+We offer flexible working and promote a healthy work life balance, provide occupational health support and an ambitious plan for a Wellbeing Centre of Excellence to support you at work.

 Job responsibilities